 |Correct by applying Green Tea Antioxidant Skin Therapy to load antioxidants into inflamed skin to help sooth redness.
 Then, apply additional acne-fighting products such as the Glycolic Acid Face Cream, Benzoyl Peroxide Treatment Cream or your prescription medicines such as Cleocin Lotion.|

 |Balance skin moisture and prevent dryness by applying a moisturizer such as my Daily Face Cream on those areas where your skin tends towards dryness.|

 |Always protect your skin from UV damage, wrinkles and hyperpigmentation by applying a broad spectrum SPF 30+ sunscreen daily.
 Apply makeup if desired.|

 Using Calming Zinc or the Glycolic Acid Cleanser.

 |With Green Tea Antioxidant Skin Therapy or the Retinol Cream (which also has the green tea antioxidants plus retinol).
 Or, apply the Green Tea followed by any prescriptions like Cleocin.
 Alternatively, you can just apply your Glycolic Acid Face Cream as a night cream.
 It doubles as a moisturizer and will take care of the last skin care step, Hydrate.|

 |With your Daily Face Cream, or other moisturizer if you are not using the Glycolic Acid Face Cream, or another product that doubles as a moisturizer such as Tretinoin cream.|

 Step 5: I give it time to work before changing things around.

-- Staph aureus super-infection of the pimples
+- Staph. aureus super-infection of the pimples; or

-- a gram negative infection
+- A gram negative infection.